-‘Hum Dekhenge’ – the Iconic Poem by Faiz, Now in Haryanvi
+‘Hum Dekhenge’ – the Poem by Faiz Finds Resonance in Farmer Protests

 This 1979 poem by Faiz was written against the dictatorial rule of former Pakistani president Zia-ul-Haq.